Suddhasvatta007/Business-Value-Driven-Regression-Test-in-Agile-An-Intelligence-Approach-/README.md

 ### Final Plotting

 - **File**: `final plotting code.ipynb`
-- **Purpose**: This notebook loads multiple final report files (e.g., `BCPSO Results.xlsx` from `Baseline/248-80/`, Random results, and GA versions) and generates high-quality, combined comparative plots on a single axis.
+- **Purpose**: This notebook loads multiple final report files (e.g., `BCPSO Results.xlsx` from `Baseline/248-80/`, Greedy results, Random results, and GA versions) and generates high-quality, combined comparative plots on a single axis.
 This is useful for creating figures for presentations or papers.
 - **How to Run**: Open the notebook and follow the internal instructions.
 You can upload the existing Excel reports from the respective algorithm folders for comparison.

 ### Statistical Significance Reporting